 Changing of the Guard at Buckingham Palace, with the Foot Guards in their red tunics and iconic bearskin caps, is probably one of the best known ceremonial events in the world.

-Changing the Windsor Castle Guard takes place within the precincts of Windsor Castle, the oldest and largest continuously inhabited castle in the world, which is one of the Queen's three official residences.
+Changing the Windsor Castle Guard takes place within the precincts of Windsor Castle, the oldest and largest continuously inhabited castle in the world, which is one of the King's three official residences.

-Trooping the Colour, also known as the 'The Queen's Birthday Parade', takes place in June each year to mark the Sovereign's official birthday.
+Trooping the Colour, also known as the 'The King's Birthday Parade', takes place in June each year to mark the Sovereign's official birthday.

-More than 1,400 officers and men and approximately 400 musicians from the Massed Bands of the Household Division take part in The Queen's Birthday Parade.
+More than 1,400 officers and men and approximately 400 musicians from the Massed Bands of the Household Division take part in The King's Birthday Parade.